MaelDore/deepSTRAPP/README.md

 # 4.1/ Plot evolution of STRAPP tests p-values through time
 # 4.2/ Plot histogram of STRAPP test stats
 # 4.3/ Plot evolution of rates though time in relation to trait values
+# 4.4/ Plot rates vs. trait data across branches for a given 'focal_time'
-# 4.4/ Plot updated densityMaps mapping trait evolution for a given 'focal_time'
+# 4.5/ Plot updated densityMaps mapping trait evolution for a given 'focal_time'
-# 4.5/ Plot updated diversification rates and regimes for a given 'focal_time'
+# 4.6/ Plot updated diversification rates and regimes for a given 'focal_time'
-# 4.6/ Combine 4.4 and 4.5 to plot both mapped phylogenies with trait evolution (4)
+# 4.7/ Combine 4.5 and 4.6 to plot both mapped phylogenies with trait evolution (4.5)
-#      and diversification rates and regimes (5).
+#      and diversification rates and regimes (4.6).

 # Each plot is achieve through a dedicated function